-(h) Summary disposition of complaints.
-The Director shall develop and implement a policy that specifies those complaints[, other than officer misconduct,] that may be [administratively closed or referred to resolved informally or through] mediation.
-Administrative closing or inactivation of a complaint investigation shall be used for the most minor policy violations that do not constitute a pattern of misconduct, duplicate allegations, allegations which are too broad and/or lack any specificity, [er] allegations that even if true would not constitute officer misconduct[, allegations regarding events that occurred several years before the complaint was filed, or allegations by an individual who files repeated complaints that have been determined to be without merit].

-[(3) (4)] Reports to Mayor & Council.
-The CPOA shall submit a semi-annual written report to the Mayor and City Council according to § 9-4-1-[40 11] herein.
+- (g) Summary disposition of complaints.
+The Director shall develop and implement a policy that specifies those complaints that may be administratively closed or referred to mediation.
+Administrative closing or inactivation of a complaint investigation shall be used for the most minor policy violations that do not constitute a pattern of misconduct, duplicate allegations, allegations which are too broad and/or lack any specificity, allegations that even if true would not constitute officer misconduct, allegations regarding events that occurred several years before the complaint was filed, or allegations by an individual who files repeated complaints that the Director has determined to be without merit. - (3) Reports to Mayor & Council.
+The CPOA shall submit a semi-annual written report to the Mayor and City Council according to § 9-4-1-11 herein.
 The CPOA Executive Director shall provide a quarterly oral report to the City Council at a regular or special meeting.
-The oral report shall at a minimum address community outreach efforts, agency progress and initiatives, data regarding actual disciplinary outcomes imposed by the Chief of Police as compared to CPOA disciplinary recommendations, any outstanding Board vacancies and the most forthcoming term expiration(s) of any Board member(s), together with any of the agency's issues or concerns.

-[(4) (5)] CPOA Policy Recommendations.
-[The CPOA may make recommendations on policy to the Chief of Police.]
-[The CPOA shall engage in a long-term planning process through which it identifies major problems or trends, evaluates the efficacy of existing law enforcement practices in dealing with the same, analyzes and evaluates data (including APD raw data), innovative practices, national trends, and police best practices, and establishes a program of resulting policy suggestions, recommendations, and studies each year.
-APD shall provide Board members, the Director, and CPOA staff with reasonable access to APD premises, files, documents, reports, data (including APD raw data), and any other materials that are reasonably necessary for this purpose.
+The oral report shall at a minimum address community outreach efforts, agency progress and initiatives, data regarding actual disciplinary outcomes imposed by the Office of Police Reform as compared to the Director's disciplinary recommendations, any outstanding Board vacancies and the most forthcoming term expiration(s) of any Board member(s), together with any of the agency's issues or concerns. - (4) CPOA Policy Recommendations.
+The CPOA may make recommendations on policy to the Chief of Police.
+APD shall provide the CPOA with reasonable access to APD premises, files, documents, reports, data (including APD raw data), and any other materials that are reasonably necessary for this purpose.
 For purposes of this article, "APD raw data" includes but is not limited to any facts and statistics or other data gathered, obtained, or that are otherwise within the possession of APD before being processed or analyzed; "police best practices" refers to law enforcement methods or techniques based upon the experiences and outcomes in other police departments or law enforcement agencies that have documented superior results compared to other practices, and to recommendations by recognized research and policy development groups, forums, consortiums, or similar.
-The CPOA shall redact any personal identification information from any APD raw data within its possession as permitted by law prior to its release to the public.]
+The CPOA shall redact any personal identification information from any APD raw data within its possession as permitted by law prior to its release to the public.
 The CPOA's policy recommendation process shall be as follows: